gititub/NER-NEN-RE-TOOLKIT/README.md

 $ ./ann.sh [input file or directory] [json/tsv]

 This code first checks if the input is a directory and then process each file within the directory while applying the appropriate logic based on the file content, PubMed ID or PMC ID.
-Based on which function is being executed, the output files will have distinct names: "pmids", "PMC", "bern" and "ptc" will be appended to the output file name.
+Based on which function is being executed, the output files will have distinct names: "pmids", "PMC", "bern" (only pmids), "gwasminer" (only PMCIDs) and "ptc" will be appended to the output file name.
 Additionally, the script distinguishes between two output formats: 'biocjson' or 'dataframe' depending on whether the second argument is 'json' or 'tsv' respectively.

 Results will be saved in a directory named "results_[datetime]".